shkhuz/shkhuz.github.io/aria/index.md

 <a class="button extern-link" href="https://github.com/shkhuz/aria">GitHub</a>

+[[[
-_Note: Aria is in heavy development right now.
-Please refrain from using the compiler apart from testing until it matures enough._
+Note: Aria is in heavy development right now.
+Please refrain from using the compiler apart from testing until it matures enough.

+To report a bug, suggest a feature, or share any information pertaining to the Aria toolchain, open an issue [here](https://github.com/shkhuz/aria/issues).
+]]]

 Obligatory hello world code snippet: